-If, as a result of our contractual arrangements with Wuxi Wangdao, we or Wuxi Wangdao is found to be in violation of any existing or future PRC laws or regulations, or such contractual arrangement is determined as illegal and invalid by the PRC courts, arbitral tribunals or regulatory authorities, or we or Wuxi Wangdao fail to obtain, maintain or renew any of the required permits or approvals, the relevant PRC regulatory authorities would have broad discretion to take action in dealing with such violations or failures, including: (i) revoking the business licenses and/or operating licenses of Craftsman Wuxi and/or Wuxi Wangdao; (ii) discontinuing or restricting the conduct of any transactions between Craftsman Wuxi and Wuxi Wangdao; (iii) limiting our business expansion in China by way of entering into contractual arrangements; (iv) imposing fines, confiscating the income from Wuxi Wangdao, or imposing other requirements with which we or Wuxi Wangdao may not be able to comply with; (v) shutting down our servers or blocking our websites; (vi) requiring us to restructure our ownership structure or operations, including terminating the contractual arrangements with Wuxi Wangdao and deregistering the equity pledges of Wuxi Wangdao; (vii) restricting or prohibiting our use of the proceeds of our initial public offering to finance our business and operations in China; (viii) imposing additional conditions or requirements with which we or Wuxi Wangdao may not be able to comply with; or (xi) take other regulatory or enforcement actions against us or Wuxi Wangdao that could be harmful to the business.
-The imposition of any of these penalties results in our inability to direct the activities of Wuxi Wangdao, we way not be able to consolidate Muxi Wangdao in our consolidated financial statements in accordance with U.S. GAAP.
-As a result, our shares may decline in value or become worthless.
+If, as a result of our contractual arrangements with Wuxi Wangdao, we or Wuxi Wangdao is found to be in violation of any existing or future PRC laws or regulations, or such contractual arrangement is determined as illegal and invalid by the PRC courts, arbitral tribunals or regulatory authorities, or we or Wuxi Wangdao fail to obtain, maintain or renew any of the required permits or approvals, the relevant PRC regulatory authorities would have broad discretion to take action in dealing with such violations or failures, including: (i) revoking the business licenses and/or operating licenses of Craftsman Wuxi and/or Wuxi Wangdao; (ii) discontinuing or restricting the conduct of any transactions between Craftsman Wuxi and Wuxi Wangdao; (iii) limiting the business expansion in China by way of entering into contractual arrangements; (iv) imposing fines, confiscating the income from Wuxi Wangdao, or imposing other requirements with which we or Wuxi Wangdao may not be able to comply with; (v) shutting down the servers or blocking the websites; (vi) requiring us to restructure the ownership structure or operations, including terminating the contractual arrangements with Wuxi Wangdao and deregistering the equity pledges of Wuxi Wangdao; (vii) restricting or prohibiting our use of the proceeds of our initial public offering to finance our business and operations in China; (viii) imposing additional conditions or requirements with which we or Wuxi Wangdao may not be able to comply with; or (xi) take other regulatory or enforcement actions against us or Wuxi Wangdao that could be harmful to the business.
+The imposition of any of these penalties results in a material and adverse effect on our or Wuxi Wangdao that most significantly impact its economic performance, and/or our failure to receive the economic benefits and absorb losses from Wuxi Wangdao, we may not be able to consolidate Wuxi Wangdao in our consolidated financial statements in accordance with U.S. GAAP.
+As a result, our shares may decline in value or become wo

-We may rely on dividends and other distributions on equity paid by our PRC subsidiary to fund any cash and financing requirements we may have, and any limitation on the ability of our PRC subsidiary to make payments to us could have a material and adverse effect on our ability to conduct our business.
+We may rely on dividends and other distributions on equity paid by our subsidiaries in the PRC and Hong Kong to fund any cash and financing requirements we may have, and any limitation on the ability of our subsidiaries to make payments to us could have a material and adverse effect on our ability to conduct the business.